FRIENDS OF DUNBAR CAVE

 We promote, protect, and preserve the natural and cultural resources of Dunbar Cave State Park.

-We meet on the second Thursday of each month from 6 pm to 7 pm at the park office, 401 Dunbar Cave Road, Clarksville, TN.
-Meetings feature a special program of interest to members with a different speaker monthly.
+Monthly meetings are held on the second Thursday of the month from 6 p.m. - 7 p.m. at the park office, 401 Dunbar Cave Road, Clarksville, TN.
+Meetings include a special program of interest to members with a different speaker monthly.
 Membership includes a complimentary cave tour.
 (Limits apply.)

 Cooling at the Cave